 The evaluation of the Cost Proposal has been designed by the Department to award the most points to the vendor who best meets the legislative direction to select a contractor primarily based on the lowest rate charged to both the offender and the person paying for the telephone call and the lowest commission rates paid to the Department, while providing sufficient revenues for the activities funded from the Institutional Welfare Betterment Account.
-The Cost Proposal Score awards a maximum of 54 points and is comprised of four sub scores: lowest collect call cost to offenders and the persons paying for the calls, lowest alternative call cost to offenders and the persons paying for the calls, the lowest total cost of collect calls and calls under the proposed alternative calling plan, and the lowest commission rate paid to the Department.
-The maximum total is made up of a maximum of 28 points for the lowest collect call cost to the offender and the persons paying for the call, a maximum of 12 points for the lowest alternative call cost to the offender and the person paying for the call, a maximum of 10 points for the lowest total cost of collect calls and calls under the proposed alternative calling plan, and a maximum of 4 points for the lowest commission rate paid to the Department.
+The Cost Proposal Score awards a maximum of 54 points and is comprised of four sub scores: lowest collect call cost to offenders and the persons paying for the calls, lowest alternative call cost to offenders and the persons paying for the calls, the lowest total cost of collect calls and calls under the proposed alternative calling plan, and the lowest collect call cost to the offender and the person paying for the call, a maximum of 10 points for the lowest total cost of collect call cost of collect calls and calls under the proposed alternative calling plan, and a maximum of 4 points for the lowest commission rate paid to the Department.